Spitting cobras are types of cobras that can spit venom at predators and prey.

 When a spitting cobra spits it aims for the eyes and frequently hits the target.
 It makes you wonder how a snake knows where and what a human’s eyes are.
 Some biologists believe that the ability to accurately aim at the eyes evolved in cobras, who are much older than Homo sapiens, when humans first came on the scene and started harassing them.
 In other words, the reptile may not know where your eyes are and how much you value your sight, but nature does.
 Read on to learn more about these fascinating animals.

 Here are five amazing facts about spitting cobras.

 - Some spitting cobras can spit venom as far as 10 feet.

 - Ashe’s spitting cobra is the largest spitting cobra and can grow over 8 feet in length.

 - Their venom might cause some blistering if it lands on your skin but can blind you if it lands in your eyes.

 - The Indochinese spitting cobra has the smallest spitting range of the other spitters at around 3.3 feet.
 It also sprays a mist as opposed to a stream.

 - Identification of a spitting cobra can be done by examining the fangs.
-The opening in the fang of the spitting cobra is aimed toward the front of the mouth and much smaller than the opening in the fang of a non-spitting cobra.
+The opening in the fang of the spitting cobra is aimed toward the front of the mouth and is much smaller than the opening in the fang of a non-spitting cobra.

 Where To Find Spitting Cobras